Webziro/crud-system/README.md

 #Read - View added contacts in the system
 #Update - Edit contact in the systems
 #Delete - Remove contacts from the system

+This is a simple CRUD System just for practise purpose.